October 7 attacks: Sexual violence

 In June 2024, The Times published a detailed investigative report concluding that Israel's claims about the scale and the formally sanctioned, systematic nature of sexual assaults did not stand up to scrutiny.

 As of January 2025, the former head of the security cases division in Israel's Southern District prosecutor's office said that no case was being filed due to a lack of evidence and complainants, which she said could be due to victims being dead or unwilling to come forward.

+On 12 May 2026, the Israeli non-governmental organisation Civil Commission on October 7 Crimes by Hamas Against Women and Children published Silenced No More, a roughly 290-page report on sexual and gender-based violence during the 7 October 2023 attacks and against hostages held in Gaza.
+The report concluded that sexual and gender-based violence was "systematic, widespread, and integral" to the attack and its aftermath.
+It identified thirteen recurring patterns of abuse, including rape and gang rape, sexual torture and mutilation, forced nudity, executions linked to sexual violence, and abuse during captivity.
+The commission argued that the repetition of these patterns across several locations, including the Nova music festival, roads, homes, kibbutzim, military bases and places of captivity in Gaza, showed that the violence was not a set of isolated incidents but part of a broader method of terror and humiliation.